Add comments to a dashboard or report

 Get your colleagues attention by using the @ sign

 Whether you're creating a dashboard, report, tile, or visual comment, grab your colleagues' attention by using the "@" symbol.
 When you type the "@" symbol, Power BI opens a dropdown where you can search for and select individuals from your organization.
 Any verified name prefaced with the "@" symbol, appears in blue font.
 The @mentioned individuals will immediately receive an e-mail in their inbox, and if they are using a Power BI Mobile app, they will receive a push notification on their device.
-They can open the comment directly from the notification, view the data, and reply accordingly.
+They can open the report or dashboard directly from the notification, see the comment, view the data, and reply accordingly.

 Here's a conversation I'm having with the visualization designer.
 They are using the @ symbol to ensure I see the comment.
 I receive a notification and select the link to open this dashboard and the relevant conversation.